-Whether you know of Dover (England, though there are many) from its famous mention in the song, “White Cliffs of Dover” or the towering Dover Castle or maybe you just know it as a cruise port, there are plenty of reasons to visit this coastal town in the south of England.
+Whether you know of Dover (England, though there are many) from its famous mention in the song, “White Cliffs of Dover” or the towering Dover Castle or maybe you just know it as a cruise port, there are plenty of reasons to visit this coastal town in the south of England, one of the most beautiful places in England.

 Finding things to do in Dover, England is also not difficult, as the location on the water provides plenty of activity options and the wartime history of the area and its castle are not to be missed.